tmcolby/hologram-nova-connect/README.md

 #### Notes
 This currently is set to look for the Nova 2G/3G modem.
 If you are using the LTE Cat-M1 modem, modify the idProduct string in the hologram.py file.

+The install script is not comprehensive.
+It assumes you have https://github.com/hologram-io/hologram-python installed already.

+You may need to install some python depencies.
+You can do a `sudo pip install -r requirements.pip`.